 OR HOW ABOUT A SHRUB/TREE?

 Some shrubs also can be grown as “small trees.”
 For example, Serviceberry (Amelanchier x grandiflora), Russian hawthorn (Crataegus ambigua) and Canada red cherry (Prunus virginiana) are sold in both single-stem and clump forms.
 Single-stem shrubs grow into small tree shapes, and clumps grow into shrubs.
+The Standing Ovation serviceberry (Amelanchier alnifolia 'Obelisk') is a very columnar variety that is fairly new to the market but would work well in a small space.

 For details on all the trees and shrubs we recommend for our area, please click on the buttons below to download a PDF with our top recommendations.